Top Investment Banking Interview Questions (and Answers)

 - Cost synergies: the combined company could amalgamate buildings and administrative staff and can lay off redundant employees.
 It could also be in a position to close down redundant stores or locations.

 How does Goodwill get created in an acquisition?

 - Goodwill is an intangible asset that mostly stays the same over years and is not amortized like other intangibles.
 It only changes when there is an acquisition.

-- Goodwill is basically the valuable assets which are not shown like financial assets on the balance sheet.
-For example, brand name, customer relationship, intellectual property rights etc.
+- Goodwill is basically the valuable assets that are not shown like financial assets on the balance sheet.
+For example, brand name, customer relationship, intellectual property rights, etc.

 - Goodwill is basically the subtraction of the book value of a company from its equity purchase price.
 It signifies the value over the “fair market value” of the seller that the buyer has paid.

 Briefly describe what would you do if you are working on an IPO for a client?

 - First of all, we would meet the client and gather all the necessary information such as their financial details, customers and learn about the sector they belong to.